Cite this

 \[\begin{aligned} p_{\smash{\boldsymbol{\mathrm{X}}}\vphantom{\hat{T}}}(\mathbf{x}) &= p_{\smash{\mathrm{X}_1, \mathrm{X}_2,...}\vphantom{\hat{T}}}(x_1, x_2,...) \\ &= p_{\smash{\mathrm{X}}\vphantom{\hat{T}}}(x_1)p_{\smash{\mathrm{X}}\vphantom{\hat{T}}}(x_2)... \end{aligned}\]

 Entropy is additive for independent random variables, so the entropy of \(\boldsymbol{\mathrm{X}}= (\mathrm{X}_1, \mathrm{X}_2,... \mathrm{X}_N)\) will be equal to \(N\) times the entropy of \(\mathrm{X}\).
 Thus, \(H(\mathrm{X})\), the entropy per event, is called the entropy rate of the process.
-This quantity is important because if we are trying to transmit information through sequential uses of a communication channel, our channel will need to be able to keep up with this rate (as discussed in greater depth in section 4.2.2).
+This quantity is important because a communication channel must keep up with this rate to transmit the source faithfully (Section 4.2.2).

 Returning to the example of drawing marbles, suppose we are drawing from a magical urn that, the first time we draw from it, will give all four colors with equal probability.
 After the first draw, the magic kicks in, and the urn makes it more likely that we will again draw the same color as our previous draw.
 For example, the conditional probability \(p_{\smash{\mathrm{X}_{N + 1} \mid \mathrm{X}_{N}}\vphantom{\hat{T}}}(\textcolor{blue}{\texttt{blue}} \mid \textcolor{blue}{\texttt{blue}}) = \frac{5}{8}\), while \(p_{\smash{\mathrm{X}_{N + 1} \mid \mathrm{X}_{N}}\vphantom{\hat{T}}}(\textcolor{#009B55}{\texttt{green}} \mid \textcolor{blue}{\texttt{blue}}) = \frac{1}{8}\) (Figure 8a).
 If we write out all the possible conditional probabilities, we will get a matrix where each column represents the conditional distribution \(p_{\smash{\mathrm{X}_{N+1} \mid \mathrm{X}_N}\vphantom{\hat{T}}}\).
 A typical sequence from this distribution will tend to give repeats of the same color (Figure 8b).